 The Foundation’s first fund was “Trees for Piper Park.”
 Begun years ago by local residents for buying and planting new trees in our community, the fund was given to the Larkspur Community Foundation to manage and to accept future donations for planting new trees in Piper Park.

 Committed to supporting volunteer efforts in our community, the Foundation is working with the City of Larkspur to plan the second annual celebration to recognize volunteers.
-The Heart of Larkspur event will be held in February 2017.
+The fifth annual Heart of Larkspur event will be held in February 2020.
 Watch for details here.